 - The role of the Designated Safeguarding Officer is to deal with all instances involving adult or child protection that arise within ADCA.
-They will respond to all vulnerable adult protection concerns and enquiries.
-The Designated Safeguarding Officer for ADCA is the Community Services Manager. - 2.
-Should you have any suspicions or concerns relating to adult or child protection, contact the Community Services Manager immediately.
+They will respond to all vulnerable adult protection concerns and enquiries. - 2.
+The name and contact details of the Designated Safeguarding Officer for ADCA, and the Designated Safeguarding Lead Trustee are prominently displayed in the Small Hall in Audlem Public Hall Annexe, on the ADCA noticeboard.
+They can also be obtained from the ADCA office (Wednesday and Friday mornings) or requested by email: admin@adca.org.uk.